heiskr/u/README.md

 - reduce

 - TODO Collection operations instead of loops -- functional programming
-- TODO and others, such as Sets, Stacks, etc over the default types
+- TODO and others, such as Stacks, etc over the default types
 - TODO iterators
 - TODO sorting
 - TODO Schema Helpers: Basically, utilities for ensuring schemas for maps and objects.